docker/extensions-sdk/docs/tutorials/backend-minimal-extension.md

 docker push owner/desktop-hello-backend-extension:0.0.1
 ```

+!!! warning

-> Note that for Docker Extensions images to be listed in Docker Desktop, they must be approved by Docker and be tagged following semantic versioning, e.g: `0.0.1`.
+    Note that for Docker Extensions images to be listed in Docker Desktop, they must be approved by Docker and be tagged following semantic versioning, e.g: `0.0.1`.

->
-> See [distribution and new releases](../DISTRIBUTION.md#distribution-and-new-releases) for more information.
+    See [distribution and new releases](../DISTRIBUTION.md#distribution-and-new-releases) for more information.

->
-> See <a href="https://semver.org/" target="__blank">semver.org</a> to learn more about semantic versioning.
+    See <a href="https://semver.org/" target="__blank">semver.org</a> to learn more about semantic versioning.

-> Having trouble to push the image?
+!!! info "Having trouble to push the image?"

->
-> Ensure you are logged into DockerHub.
+    Ensure you are logged into DockerHub.
 Otherwise, run `docker login` to authenticate.

 ## Clean up